 There are currently 6 direct train services a day from Ipoh to Butterworth Railway Station near Penang.

 - Buy train tickets from Ipoh to Penang.

 Train Times to Padang Besar

-There are five direct trains a day from Ipoh Train Station to Padang Besar, where passengers can connect with Thailand train services.
+There are currently 5 direct train services a day from Ipoh to Padang Besar.

 - Buy train tickets from Ipoh to Padang Besar.

 Buy Train Tickets Online

 Use the Search Box below to buy train tickets from Ipoh:

 For destinations other than Kuala Lumpur type the first letters of your required destination into the destination field and use the drop down list to select the correct end station.